octue/workflows/README.md

 **Example usage**

-Add the following job to a workflow:
+Add the following job to a workflow to deploy a service called `my-org/my-service-name:<version>`:

 ```shell
 ...